 As with any equipment, transformers need to be maintained in order to keep running properly and to make sure that you get the full-service life possible out of them.
 Maintaining your transformers can be time-consuming, because there are items that need to be frequently checked and others that need to be inspected weekly, monthly, semi-annually and annually.
 At VCM Solutions, we can perform this maintenance for you.
-However, if you’re not working with us, or are just curious about what it takes to maintain transformers, here is a checklist you can use.
+However, if you’re not working with us, or are just curious about what it takes to maintain transformers, here is a preventive maintenance checklist you can use.

 Transformer Maintenance Checklist

 - Oil temperature (unless it’s a dry-type transformer, then see below)